-Portuguese law does not request for a minimum threshold/number of claims that can be managed under the procedure.
+Portuguese law does not request a minimum number of claims that can be managed under the procedure.

 1.6 How similar must the claims be?
 For example, in what circumstances will a class action be certified or a group litigation order made?